XRPLF/xrpl.js/docs/index.md

 `prepareCheckCancel(address: string, checkCancel: object, instructions: object): Promise<object>`

 Prepare a Check cancellation transaction.
-This cancels an unredeemed Check, removing it from the ledger without sending any money.
-The prepared transaction must subsequently be [signed](#sign) and [submitted](#submit).
+This type of transaction cancels an unredeemed Check, removing it from the ledger without sending any money.
+The prepared transaction can then be [signed](#sign) and [submitted](#submit).

 ### Parameters